Car Survival-Items Needed In Your Vehicle

 31. Paper, scissors/pens/pencils (no crayons-they melt)

-32. Emergency toilet, see below
+32. The emergency toilet, see below

 33. Extra pair of shoes to change into if you need to walk very far for help.
 Flip flops may not be comfortable walking long distances.

-34. A low-cost tire plugging kit and a hand pump or a battery operated compressor unit.
+34. A low-cost tire plugging kit and a hand pump or a battery-operated compressor unit.

 35. A portable folding solar panel that puts out a minimum of 18 volts and 30 watts.
 If you get one that also has a USB port or two it can charge your electronics and vehicle battery.